AKJUS/gwauditor/README.md

 ## Instructions

+* Save `audit-GAM.ps1` file locally and update variables if needed
 * Run `audit-GAM.ps1` file on PowerShell (right-click on file > Run with PowerShell)
 * Collect .zip file on `$destinationpath`